Anishishi/360SISR/README.md

 ## Dataset
 This dataset is for research purposes only and is not for commercial use.
-If you need the YouTube360 data, please contact us.
+If you need the YouTube360 dataset, please contact us.
 We will share the download link.

 ## Citation
 If you find the dataset helpful in your resarch or work, please cite the following paper.